ganeshcpote/aws-cloudtrail-grafana-dashboard/README.md

 2. Click import and select the **/dashboard/grafana-dashboard-export.json** file.
 ![kibanaImport](/images/image3.png)

 4. If all goes successfully you should see the following saved objects post the import.
-You can now go and view your dashboard by going to **Dashboard** selecting **open** and selecting **Main-Dashboard**
+You can now go and view your dashboard by going to **Dashboard** selecting **open** and selecting **Cloudtrail-Event-Dashboard**
   ![GrafanaPostImport](/images/image4.png)

   ![GrafanaPostImport](/images/image5.png)